next up previous

 2. Complex Systems '98 Complexity Between the Ecos -- From Ecology to Economics, UNSW, November 30th-December 3rd 1998

-3. Deme chair for Artificial Life, Adaptive Behaviour, Agents and Ant Colony Optimisation deme at GECCO 2003 (Genetic and Evolutionary Computation COnference), Chicago, Illinois, 12th-16th July, 2003.
+3. Deme chair for Artificial Life, Adaptive Behaviour, Agents and Ant Colony Optimisation deme at GECCO 2003 (Genetic and Evolutionary Computation Conference), Chicago, Illinois, 12th-16th July, 2003.

 PROFESSIONAL ACTIVITIES: